Buyer Fit Snapshot

 I’ll admit, though, there are moments when the conveyor acts up and it’s like trying to dance with a stubborn partner, but the crew always finds the beat again.

-Finally, once the pilot run clears, the operator sends quality reports with measurements, color swatches, and a note on any slight curl in the custom printed boxes.
+Finally, once the pilot run clears, the operator sends quality reports with measurements, color swatches, and a note on any slight curl in the custom printed boxes, along with compression-test results, barcode scan checks, and seal-strength notes for club-store and e-commerce shipments.

 If the production schedule lists multiple factories, the Atlanta plant sends data to our Forest City partners to ensure matching brand presentation.